 A hotel banned Native Americans.
-The Sioux hit back with a trespassing order.
+The Sioux served a trespassing order.

-The social media post set off a firestorm in Rapid City, South Dakota’s second most populated city, where about 10 percent of residents are of native descent.
-A nonprofit that defends the rights of Native Americans has filed a federal class-action lawsuit against the hotel and Uhre, alleging racial discrimination, and Sioux tribal leaders have served the hotel with a trespassing order, saying the Grand Gateway is on native land, in violation of an 1868 treaty.
+The social media post set off a firestorm in Rapid City, South Dakota’s second most populated city, where about 10 percent of residents are of Native descent.
+A nonprofit group that defends the rights of Native Americans has filed a federal class-action lawsuit against the hotel and Uhre, alleging racial discrimination, and Sioux tribal leaders have served the hotel with a trespassing order, saying the Grand Gateway is on Native land, in violation of an 1868 treaty.

-“Some of our people were shocked and upset after seeing that [social media post],” Harold Frazier, chairman of the Cheyenne River Sioux Tribe, told The Washington Post.
+“Some of our people were shocked and upset after seeing that” social media post, Harold Frazier, chairman of the Cheyenne River Sioux Tribe, told The Washington Post.
 “Some of our people were like, ‘We always go through this,’ but to really see it in writing, it caused a lot of anger.”

 Uhre could not immediately be reached by The Post.
 No one answered the phone at the hotel when a reporter called early Wednesday.
-Uhre has not yet filed a response to the lawsuit.
+Uhre has not filed a response to the lawsuit.

-The recent tensions began March 19 when police arrived at the hotel around 4:30 a.m. and found a man in his late teens with life-threatening gunshot-wound injuries, the Rapid City Journal reported.
+The recent tensions began March 19, when police arrived at the hotel around 4:30 a.m. and found a man in his late teens with life-threatening gunshot wounds, the Rapid City Journal reported.

 Uhre allegedly posted about the new policy the next day.
 In one post, she said she would “not allow a Native American to enter our business including Cheers,” a bar and casino managed by the hotel, because she was not able to tell “who is a bad Native or a good Native,” according to the lawsuit.